Open-Cascade-SAS/OCCT/dox/dev_guides/upgrade/upgrade.md

 Methods computing HLR presentation within *PrsMgr_PresentableObject::Compute()* have been renamed to *PrsMgr_PresentableObject::computeHLR()* and now accept *Graphic3d_Camera* object instead of removed *Prs3d_Projector*.

+@subsection upgrade_750_dimensions Dimension and Relation presentations moved from AIS to PrsDim

+Presentation classes displaying Dimensions and Relations have been moved from *AIS* package to *PrsDim*.
+Corresponding classes should be renamed in application code (like *AIS_LengthDimension* -> *PrsDim_LengthDimension*).

 @subsection upgrade_750_sensitiveEntity Select3D_SensitiveEntity interface change

 The method Select3D_SensitiveEntity::NbSubElements() has been changed to be constant.
 Select3D_SensitiveEntity subclasses at application level should be updated accordingly.